Investigations and Reviews

 Investigations

-The Office of Compliance and Ethics (OCE) promptly, thoroughly, and impartially reviews, assesses, and investigates complaints involving RIT employees.
-In-scope complaints include those that relate to discrimination, harassment, retaliation, and certain policy violations, including but not limited to C06.0 - Policy Prohibiting Discrimination, Harassment and Retaliation.
-Complaints can pertain to various grounds, such as race, color, gender, religion, national origin or citizenship status, culture (including Deaf culture), pregnancy, age, marital status, sexual orientation, gender identity or expression, disability, and veteran status.
+The Office of Compliance and Ethics promptly, thoroughly, and impartially reviews, assesses, and investigates certain complaints involving RIT employees.
+Complaints within the scope of OCE include allegations of discrimination, harassment, and retaliation based on protected categories that fall under C06.0 - Policy Prohibiting Discrimination, Harassment and Retaliation, among other policies.
 Other areas of investigation include conflicts of interest (C04.0 - Conflict of Interest and Commitment Policy), export control, and retaliation for engaging in a protected process.

-Within OCE, the Title IX Office and its investigator handle complaints related to sex and gender-based discrimination and harassment.
-This includes reports of sexual assault or violence, domestic and dating violence, stalking, and retaliation.
-Title IX investigations align with RIT policies, including C06.0 - Policy Prohibiting Discrimination, Harassment and Retaliation, C27.0 – Policy on Title IX Sexual Harassment for Faculty, Staff, and Students, and D19.0 Student Gender-Based and Sexual Misconduct Policy.
+Within OCE, the Title IX Office oversees complaints related to sex and gender-based discrimination, harassment, and retaliation.
+Complaints within the scope of the Title IX Office include allegations of sexual harassment, sexual assault or violence, domestic and dating violence, and stalking.
+Title IX investigations are conducted in alignment with RIT policies, including C06.0 - Policy Prohibiting Discrimination, Harassment and Retaliation, C27.0 – Policy on Title IX Sexual Harassment for Faculty, Staff, and Students, and D19.0 Student Gender-Based and Sexual Misconduct Policy.

 RIT strictly prohibits retaliation against individuals who in good faith report suspected policy violations or participate in investigations, audits, or legal proceedings.